 This is arguably one of the most marketable courses in Kenya.
 It entails a laborious learning process; however, it’s high in demand for any graduate.
 Opportunities could be limited at some point in the government health sector although rare; the course remains marketable; this is because for as long as you’ve got skills plus certification, you can opt to start your clinic, seek opportunities in the private health institutions or even go beyond the border.

 The good thing about medicine and surgery is that some are absorbed even before they graduate or in the process.

 2. Software Engineering and Web Develoment

 Social media is one platform that’s growing by the day, and Kenyans are into it making money.
-Besides, several global companies are employing people through the internet; for instance, freelance web designers are a hot cake.
+Besides, several global companies are employing people through the internet; for instance, freelance web developers are a hot cake.

 If you have good mathematical knowledge and you think you can handle complex programming; software engineering could suit you.
 What is more, you’ll be able to remain in the job market for as long as a dynamic digital economy is concerned.
 The pay for software engineers ranges from 200k-500k a month; especially with mega-companies like Safaricom, IBM, and Google to mention a few.

 Pharmacy is a popular and marketable degree course to study in Kenya.
 Moreover, you can get the best out of it as an entrepreneur; you can opt for self-employment by launching your pharmacy or seek employment in Kenya’s companies like GSK, NACADA, private and public hospitals or clinics that are all over Kenyan towns.